illarionov/RtkGps/README.md

     u-blox: LEA-4T/5T/6T, SkyTraq: S1315F, JAVAD GRIL/GREIS, Furuno
     GW-10-II/III and NVS NV08C BINR.
 * TCP/IP, NTRIP, local log file
+* Support for multiple geoids (see explanation)

 #### Android features:

 * Bluetooth communication
-* USB OTG communication with speed/parity/stop configuration
+* USB OTG communication with speed/parity/stop configuration (ACM, PL2303 chips and alpha for FTDI chips)
 * SiRF IV protocol (experimental)
 * Show altitude in status view if Height/Geodetic is choosen
 * Send mock location to other applications if the checkbox is ticked in the solution option screen.
 (Not working yet with apps using Google Maps api)